lishiyo/second-me-prototype/CURSOR_CONTEXT.md

   - VectorDB.extract_embedding_from_dict utility provides centralized extraction logic
   - Memory objects, Notes, Chunks, and Topics all receive proper vector data
 - Next implementation focus is on thoroughly testing these fixes with the full L1 generation pipeline

+## 2025-04-19 11:45:32 PDT

+### Section Being Implemented
+We're implementing the L1 processing pipeline, focusing on fixing the ShadeGenerator class to properly handle null values in JSON responses from the LLM service.
+This is a critical component of the L1Manager's `generate_l1_from_l0` method, which orchestrates the entire L1 generation process.

+### What's Working
+- ShadeGenerator class now correctly handles null values in JSON responses by providing default empty strings
+- The `_parse_shade_response`, `_parse_merged_shades_response`, and `_parse_improved_shade_response` methods have been fixed
+- JSON parsing now includes preprocessing to replace Python's `None` with JSON's `null`
+- Error handling for JSON parsing failures is more robust with fallback mechanisms
+- The `generate_shade` method successfully tested with single shade improvement and multiple shade merging scenarios
+- ShadeMerger component successfully identifies and groups similar shades for merging
+- Tests are passing for all shade generation and merging functionality

+### What's Broken
+- Nothing is currently broken in the implemented shade generation components
+- BiographyGenerator needs testing with real data
+- Full `generate_l1_from_l0` pipeline integration test is pending

+### Current Blockers
+- No significant blockers for continued L1 implementation

+### Database/Model State
+- L1Shade model is functioning correctly with proper JSON serialization/deserialization
+- Shade data storage interface in Wasabi working for both individual and merged shades
+- ShadeMerger correctly calculates center embeddings for merged shade groups
+- L1Manager orchestration layer correctly sequences the generate_shade and merge_shades operations
+- Next focus is on testing biography generation and the full L1 pipeline end-to-end